aplteam/MarkAPL/QuickIntro.md

 Call `MarkAPL.Reference 0` in order to view the comprehensive documentation.

-Note that this requires the files Markdown_CheatSheet.html and Markdown.html respectively to be found either in the the current directory or in a folder `Files\` in the current directory.
+Note that this requires the files Markdown_CheatSheet.html and Markdown.html respectively to be found either in the current directory or in a folder `Files\` in the current directory.

 If those assumptions don't work you must tell `Help` (or `Reference`) where to find the file in question: